Gianman/heapster-1/docs/standalone.md

 I0911 13:42:03.662594   21041 heapster.go:68] Starting heapster on port 8082
 ```

-###Test it out
+### Test it out
-If you got debug information as before, means that the heapster is working normally.You can test it by requeting its [Reatful api](https://github.com/kubernetes/heapster/blob/master/docs/model.md).
+If you got debug information as before, means that the heapster is working normally.You can test it by requeting its [Restful api](https://github.com/kubernetes/heapster/blob/master/docs/model.md).
 You can use some restful tools to test, or just run a `curl` command,

 ```